-If you don’t have time to work in an Indian restaurant or go on an extended trip to South Asia right now, this may be a good time to schedule Hindi-Urdu tutoring or classes.
+If you can’t go on an extended trip to South Asia right now, this may be a good time for Hindi-Urdu tutoring or classes.
 Meetings can be scheduled as often as you like, and at flexible times, depending on availability.
-I usually teach at my house in West Cambridge, but can travel to nearby locations for a small fee.
-I can also provide lessons via telephone and Skype.
+I usually teach at my house in West Cambridge, but can travel to nearby locations for a fee.
+I also provide lessons remotely via Skype.

 I also offer a limited number of Hindi-Urdu lessons through the Boston-area time bank, Time Trade Circle (TTC).
 If you are interested in joining TTC, lessons are free of any monetary cost, but are paid for according to time spent.
 You would provide any service you want to other time bank members and bank the time you earn, which you can then spend on Hindi lessons or other services you need.
 The TTC is a wonderful resource, and I have received many great services through them, including petsitting, rides to the airport, Spanish and French lessons, Reiki massage, and help with my bewitching website.
 TTC gives you five free hours when you join, but you need to attend a one-hour orientation first.
 Check the TTC website for more information and upcoming orientation dates and times.